-The Scout is valued at $19,995 and all riders registered online before midnight (AEDT) on March 6 automatically go in the draw to win.
-The winner will be announced on March 19.
+The Scout is valued at $19,995 and all riders who registered online by March 6 are automatically in the draw to win.
+The winner will be announced on the day.

 Steve Andrews started the Black Dog Ride to the centre of Australia in 2009 to raise funds and awareness for suicide prevention and mental health.